WolfDan/elm-apollojs/README.md

 # Elm and ApolloJS!!!

-This repository is a proof of implementation of Elm with Apollojs
+This repository is a really basic proof of implementation of Elm with Apollojs

 # Dependencies